viewstools/docs/README.md

 ## Start

-To get your version of Views Tools fill out this [Typeform](https://tom734512.typeform.com/to/yyz1Ja)
+To get your free public beta version of Views Tools fill out this [Typeform](https://tom734512.typeform.com/to/yyz1Ja).

 Full documentation is included in Views Tools. ![Views Tools](/images/Tools.jpg)